rixiobarrios/planning-project-4/README.md

 ## About

 Food waste is a major problem among developed nations.
 In the United States, 40% of all food goes to waste.
-For Food's Sake is an app that would help alleviate some of that waste from farms, markets, restaurants and homes.
+ForFoodSake is an app that would help alleviate some of that waste from farms, markets, restaurants and homes.

 ### Who will use it?